Zebrabeast/DenseTrack-/README.md

-# This is for crowd tracking on UAV --DenseTrack
+# This is for crowd tracking on Drone -- TriMatch

-DenseTrack proposes a **_multiple association paradigm_**, can take full advantage of motion and appearance features.
+TriMatch proposes a **_multiple association paradigm_**, can take full advantage of motion and appearance features.

 <!-- <p align="center"><img src="figs/pipeline.png" width="600"/></p> -->